RICE and ICE scoring models

-The RICE scoring model is a prioritization framework used primarily in product management.
-It's designed to help teams make informed decisions about which
+It is a prioritization framework used primarily in product management.
+It's designed to help teams make informed decisions about which projects, features, or initiatives to pursue.

 Understanding RICE: